-The 2023-2024 fee for bus riders is $585 per student for the year with a maximum household rate of $1170 per year.
-This is a flat rate regardless of whether
+The 2025-2026 fee for bus riders is $615 per student for the year with a maximum household rate of $1230 per year.
+This is a flat rate regardless of whether the rider lives within the ISLA Transportation Boundary or is privately transported to an established stop the rider rides to/from different stops on different days the student rides to school only, from school only, or to and from school.

 As Edina is the public-school district within which ISLA is located, all ISLA students who reside in the Edina School District two miles or farther from the ISLA school location are eligible for free bus transportation.